 Note: Only people in the Management role have permission to create a custom role.

 1. Click on the Manage button on the Learner Support main menu, and then under the Settings panel click the Manage button.

 2. On the Settings screen, click on the Dynamic Security Roles button.

 3. This will display the Dynamic Security Roles screen where you will see both the built-in system roles along with any other custom roles.
 It will also show the members of each role.
 Click on the New button to begin creating your custom role.

 4. This will display the create screen for the new dynamic security role.
-There are four fields for you to complete.
+There are five fields for you to complete.
 These fields are;

 Name of the role - this will be displayed on permission grids and screens

 Description of the role - so you can easily identify the purpose of the role